huozhi/bunchee/README.md

 })
 ```

+#### Watch Mode

+Bunchee offers a convenient watch mode for rebuilding your library whenever changes are made to the source files.
+To enable this feature, use either -w or --watch.

 ### Typescript

 By default bunchee includes Typescript v3.9.x inside as a dependency.
 If you want to use your own version, just install typescript as another dev dependency then bunchee will automatically pick it.